realA10001986/Time-Circuits-Display/README.md

 The upcoming kit for modifying a Futaba remote control allows to control the TCD's speedo.
 The Remote can increase/decrease speed, trigger a time travel, and more.

 In order to permit remote controlling, enter 993 followed by ENTER.
 To prohibit remote controlling, enter 992 followed by ENTER.
-No furher configuration is required on the TCD's side.
+No further configuration is required on the TCD's side.

 More information is [here](https://remote.out-a-ti.me).